bizhuka/eui/info/ZCL_EUI_SCREEN-en.md

 1. After the screen show, further processing of the user entered data
     * `DATA(lv_value) = ZSS_SCREEN_0200-FIELD_01.`

-If you use global classes, you probably know the feeling of the archaic nature of this method\
+If you use global classes, you probably know the feeling of the archaic nature of this method<br/>
 We will consider each step separately.

 ---

 ### 1) Context transfer

-Whether it’s web-dynpro, selection or regular screens, it’s most convenient to use a structure to describe the screen.\
+Whether it’s web-dynpro, selection or regular screens, it’s most convenient to use a structure to describe the screen.<br/>
 In it, you can specify the correct data element and text, search helps etc.

 That is, you can say the structure is your screen. **structure = screen**

-For the class **ZCL_EUI_SCREEN** is often sufficient to pass such a structure\
+For the class **ZCL_EUI_SCREEN** is often sufficient to pass such a structure<br/>
 It will contain the name of the fields and the initial values.
 ```abap
     " Checked SCREEN context